 6-25.
-If the word count field is not equal to zero (Bits 8-17 $\neq$ 0), then the data descriptor is referencing an area such as an array when indexing is required.
+If the word count field is not equal to zero (Bits 8-17 \neq 0), then the data descriptor is referencing an area such as an array when indexing is required.
 The index is the second word of the stack.
 If the index is a fractional number (exponent not equal to zero), then it must be converted into an integer.
 In this operation it is possible to have an integer overflow interrupt if the processor is in normal state.
 The integer 10 low-order bits are compared to the word count field.
 They must be a positive number, and have an absolute value of less than the value found in the word count field.
 If either of the previous conditions do not exist an invalid index interrupt is set.
 If the processor is operating in normal state, the operation is ended with the data descriptor in the top of the stack and the index as the second word of the stack.
-At this point, the index (contained in bits 38 through 47 of the second word of the stack) is added to the address portion 33 =>47of the top word of the stack to create the absolute address.
+At this point the base address (contained in bits 33 through 47 of the data descriptor) is added to the top word of the stack to create the absolute address.
 The absolute address formed by the indexing operation is placed back into bits 33 through 47 of the data descriptor.
 The word count field is set to zero.
 The index is eliminated from the stack and the altered data descriptor is placed in the top of the stack as a valid word.
 The syllable is terminated.